 No technology has ever been developed without first addressing the challenges.
 Generative AI is a rapidly growing technology field with several exciting potential applications.
 As technology advances, we can expect to see more powerful generative AI systems that can address the limitations and challenges we discussed while also improving upon to create new and unique outputs that are indistinguishable from real-world data.

 Generative AI is a class of AI systems that generate new and unique outputs, such as images, text, or music, based on deep learning algorithms.
 These systems have many potential applications like computer graphics and animation, image and video synthesis, text generation, and music composition.
-However, there are also some limitations and challenges to generative AI.
+However, there are also some disadvantages, limitations, and challenges to generative AI.
 These include Quality of generated outputs, control over generated outputs, computational requirements, bias and fairness, explainability and interpretability, and safety and security.
-These limitations and challenges need to be addressed to ensure the effectiveness and safety of generative AI technology.
+These limitations and challenges must be addressed to ensure the effectiveness and safety of generative AI technology.